ISE Lab was constructed following the standards of the U.S. Green Building Council's LEED Silver designation.

 The 21st Century workforce demands innovative thinkers.
 Classes held in the building educate our students using problem-based teaching methods.
 Presented with a problem, students learn how to solve it through hands-on investigation.

-ISE Lab's classrooms include the latest in educational technology, tools that enhance students' capabilities and experience.
+Harker Lab's classrooms include the latest in educational technology, tools that enhance students' capabilities and experience.
 Mobile furniture allows for flexibility of seating arrangements to suit group or individual work.

 Advanced laboratory spaces include: an imaging and microscopy suite, a nanofabrication facility, a synthesis lab and an advanced materials characterization lab.
 Lab space is available for use by UD researchers, students and industry partners.